Belar/BetaUp/README.md

 `getFirstBetaCodeAvailable` - Returns 1st available key.
 `checkBetaCode` - Checks if code submited by user is vaild aka exists in beta codes table.
 Returns `true` if code is correct and unused.

+#####Referal links & karma system
+NOTE: This options are available since version 2.3.
+If you are updating from version 2.2.1 or earlier, you need to run a migration which adds fields for referal code and karma value.
+By default referal code is genereted to every newly submited email and 1 karma point is added to every user who successfuly confirms his email with activation link.
+At the same time referer is getting +1 karma if form was accessed via referal link in form of `.../betaup/referal/referal_code`.

+`showRefLink($cred)` - Shows referal code of a user based on it's id or email.
+Returns ref code or false if no data is present.
+`currentKarma($cred)` - Shows user's current karma based on if, referal code or email.
+Default karma is set to 0, but if no value is present, it will return false.
+`karmaUp($cred, $amount)` - Adds karma to user based on id, ref code or email.
+Second variable determines value.
+If user isn't present, returns false.
+`karmaOrMore($amount)` - Returns data of all users with karma even or higher than `$amount`.

 ####Incoming features

 Next step are extended mass mail features.
 I'm also open for suggestions, feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue.

 ####Changelog

+#####2.3

+- referal links
+- karma system
+- alert fade-out after X ms

 #####2.2.1